 - Through student engagement activities at Course/Module level, students have the opportunity to express their voice in the running of their course.
-Student representatives are elected to expressly represent the views of their peers.
-The University and the Students' Union work together to provide a full induction to the role of the student representatives. - There are also School Staff Student Exchange meetings that enable wider discussions across the School.
-Student representatives are also represented on key College and University committees. - All students are invited to complete a questionnaire before the end of each module.
+Course representatives are elected to expressly represent the views of their peers.
+The University and the Students' Union work together to provide a full induction to the role of the course representatives. - There are also School Representatives appointed jointly by the University and the Students' Union who meet with senior School staff to discuss wider issues affecting student experience across the School.
+Student representatives are also represented on key College and University committees.; - All students are invited to complete a questionnaire before the end of each module.
 The feedback from this will inform the module leader on the effectiveness of the module and highlight areas that could be enhanced. - Final year Undergraduate students will be asked to complete the National Student Survey which helps to inform the national university league tables.